ac2cz/telem_radio/README.md

 cd to the Debug or Release directories and type:
 make all

 This should build the executable.
 You should then be able to run telem-radio -h and it will print usage.
+But it will not process audio without jackd, the jack audio server.

-cd to the env directory and start the jack server with the start scriopt.
+cd to the env directory and start the jack server with the start script.
 Then run telem_radio from either the Debug or Release directories.
+It should print something like this:
+TELEM Radio Platform
+Type (q)uit to exit, or (h)help..

-It should print the name and version, then indicate that the audio loop is running.
-Audio should be copied from the microphone to the speaker of the default sound card.
+Audio should now be copied from the microphone to the speaker of the default sound card.
 Type h to see a list of commands or s to see the status of the filters and telemetry.

+If the audio is too quiet or too loud then run alsamixer to change the levels.